Uplogix/docs/local-manager-user-guide/system-configuration/secondary-ethernet.md

 ## System Configuration

-To configure outband mode, run **config system secondary** from the system resource.
-When asked for type, specify outband and options will become available for DHCP, speed/duplex, and DNS.
-If not using DHCP, the device will prompt for IP address, subnet mask, and default route.
+To configure capture mode, run **config system secondary** from the system resource.
+When asked for type, specify 'capture' and options will become available for speed/duplex.

-The following example uses DHCP.

 ```
 [admin@UplogixLM]# config system secondary